HomeBlogBuilding a Portfolio of Trading Sleeves

 Weight Is A Research Decision

-Portfolio construction is not only selecting components.
+Portfolio construction is more than selecting components.
 It is selecting weights under drawdown and robustness constraints.
 A higher weight can improve Sharpe while also breaching a drawdown cap.
 A slightly smaller operational weight can be the better paper candidate.

 This is a developer-friendly problem because it should produce artifacts: weight frontier, selected book trades, selected daily PnL, and the reason the chosen weight passed.